 Requires: Pact of Blood

-Your pact of blood allows you to send reverberations through the threads of magic that invisibly entwine the world, and affect nearby creatures.
-When you kill a creature with your Pact of Blood feature, every creature within five feet of you must pass a Charisma saving throw or suffer the damage from your last attack as well.
+Your Pact of Blood allows you to affect nearby creatures by sending reverberations through the threads of magic that invisibly entwine the world.
+When you kill a creature with your Pact of Blood feature, every creature within 5 feet of you must pass a Charisma saving throw or suffer the damage of your most recent attack as well.

 Blood Oath